-User experience and user interface.
+User experience.
+Plain and simple.
 A designer like me will take the users needs, pains and tasks as the main guideline to develop delightful and easy-to-use design solutions.

 Generally speaking it depends on the designers background, but most of times it is centered around digital applications or software applications and related interfaces.

 I work in the service design field of things - think of everything, where a human being might get in contact with a offering from another party.
 Could be your StartUp, right?